yt-dlp/yt-dlp/README.md

 * **`devscripts/set-variant.py`** - Set the build variant of the executable.
 * **`devscripts/make_changelog.py`** - Create a markdown changelog using short commit messages and update `CONTRIBUTORS` file.
 * **`devscripts/make_lazy_extractors.py`** - Create lazy extractors.
 Running this before building the binaries (any variant) will improve their startup performance.
 Set the environment variable `YTDLP_NO_LAZY_EXTRACTORS=1` if you wish to forcefully disable lazy extractor loading.
-* **`devscripts/include_data_files.py`** - Running this before building a wheel will ensure any generated documentation and/or shell completions will be included in the wheel.

 Note: See their `--help` for more info.